docker/docs/content/guides/use-case/wiremock.md

    > [!TIP]
    > Before you proceed to the next step, ensure that you stop the node application service.

-## Use a Live API in production to fetch real-time weather data from AccuWeather.
+## Use a Live API in production to fetch real-time weather data from AccuWeather

    To enhance your Node.js application with real-time weather data, you can seamlessly integrate the AccuWeather API.
 This section of the guide will walk you through the steps involved in setting up a non-containerized Node.js application and fetching weather information directly from the AccuWeather API.

 1. Create an AccuWeather API Key